rbtl-fs25/project-haella003/data/processed/README.md

 2. Methods for processing the data: approaching students at ETH Zurich and ask them to fill out the survey

 3. Instrument- or software-specific information needed to interpret the
-    data: none
+    data: NA

-4. Standards and calibration information, if appropriate: none
+4. Standards and calibration information, if appropriate: NA

-5. Environmental/experimental conditions: none
+5. Environmental/experimental conditions: NA

-6. Describe any quality-assurance procedures performed on the data: none
+6. Describe any quality-assurance procedures performed on the data: NA

 7. People involved with sample collection, processing, analysis and/or
     submission: Lars Schöbitz